 Anatomy is the branch of science which describes the structure of living organisms, including the development and internal workings of the body, as well as its tissues and cells.
 Physiology is the branch of science which describes the natural life processes, including the standard biochemical and biophysical function of living organisms.
 In other words, the study of how a healthy organism should behave.
 Pathology is the branch of science which describes the causes and condition of abnormal and pathological behavior of living organisms; the study and research related to the nature of disease.
 Hygiene is the study of disease prevention by means of establishing and maintaining certain conditions and practices conducive to health, particularly in regards to cleanliness and other precautionary measures to prevent the spread of infection disease.

 Anyone is welcome to join!
 There are no prerequisites.
 Your teacher will be Dr. med. univ.
 Georg Heikenwälder, physician, osteopath, massager and graduate of Tibet Center’s TTM courses.
 Language of instruction is German.

 Read more about our professional training for Jamche-Kunye practitioners »

-The course is conducted via Attendance Modules in Vienna and via Distant Learning with pre-recorded audios and videos.
+The course is conducted via Attendance Modules in Vienna and via Distant Learning with pre-recorded audios and videos, available online.

 Distance Learning modules are a series of hour-and-a-half long classes and live webinars.
 The course is completed with a written exam.